-- (1) The head of the spending unit must identify the commodity to be standardized and request approval from the Purchasing Director to establish a standard.
-The head of the spending unit shall provide to the director written certification and supporting evidence verifying that the requirements for standardization have been met. - (2) The spending unit must identify the individual or individuals that will be evaluating the commodity for standardization.
+(1) The head of the spending unit must identify the commodity to be standardized and request approval from the Purchasing Director to establish a standard using the Standardization Request and Notice Form (WV-80).
+The head of the spending unit shall provide to the director written certification and supporting evidence verifying that the requirements for standardization have been met.

+(2) The spending unit must identify the individual or individuals that will be evaluating the commodity for standardization.
 Each individual must certify that he or she has no conflict of interest and can evaluate the information used to standardize without favoritism or bias.
 At least one individual involved in the standardization evaluation must be the spending unit's procurement officer.
-If the spending unit has no procurement officer, the individual responsible for the spending unit's procurement must participate in the evaluation. - (3) The spending unit must advertise the intent to standardize as a request for information in the system used at that time to solicit competitive bids.
+If the spending unit has no procurement officer, the individual responsible for the spending unit's procurement must participate in the evaluation.

+(3) The spending unit must advertise the intent to standardize as a request for information in the system used at that time to solicit competitive bids.
+The Purchasing Division has developed a Standardization (RFI) Standard Format to aid in development of the request for information.
 The spending unit should also identify all known entities that would have an interest in providing a commodity for evaluation and ensure that they receive notice of the request for information.
 The request for information must be advertised and allow for responses for no less than 30 calendar days.
-The request for information must notify the vendor community of the following: - (A) That the spending unit is attempting to standardize state procurements for the commodity in question; - (B) That any entity interested in having its products considered for standardization should provide information on the benefits and drawbacks of that entity's products; - (C) Any evaluation criteria that the spending unit will use in the standardization decision; - (D) The date and time by which documentation must be provided; and - (E) The approximate date and time by which a decision will be made. - (4) If the spending unit desires to conduct product testing, it must notify vendors in the request for information and establish a time period during which tests will be performed.
+The request for information must notify the vendor community of the following:

+(A) That the spending unit is attempting to standardize state procurements for the commodity in question;

+(B) That any entity interested in having its products considered for standardization should provide information on the benefits and drawbacks of that entity's products;

+(C) Any evaluation criteria that the spending unit will use in the standardization decision;

+(D) The date and time by which documentation must be provided; and

+(E) The approximate date and time by which a decision will be made.

+(4) If the spending unit desires to conduct product testing, it must notify vendors in the request for information and establish a time period during which tests will be performed.
 Vendors may provide commodities for demonstration, testing and evaluation so long as such items are provided at no cost and no risk to the state.
 A written record describing the nature of the testing performed and a written record of the results of that testing shall be produced pursuant to any testing conducted on all the commodities being considered.
 The written record of testing and results shall be provided to the Purchasing Division and preserved.